• Disease Overview

 Acknowledgment

-NORD gratefully acknowledges Hal Dietz, MD, Victor A. McKusick Professor of Medicine and Genetics, McKusick-Nathans Department of Genetic Medicine, Investigator, Howard Hughes Medical Institute, Johns Hopkins University School of Medicine, for assistance in the preparation of this report.
+NORD gratefully acknowledges Hal Dietz, MD, Victor A. McKusick Professor of Medicine and Genetics, McKusick-Nathans Department of Genetic Medicine, Johns Hopkins University School of Medicine, for assistance in the preparation of this report.

 Disease Overview

 Marfan syndrome is a genetic disorder that affects connective tissue, which is the material between cells of the body that gives the tissues form and strength.
 Connective tissue is found all over the body and multiple organ systems may be affected in individuals with Marfan syndrome.
-The heart and blood vessels (cardiovascular), skeletal, and eye (ocular) systems are most often affected.
+The heart and blood vessels (cardiovascular), skeletal and eye (ocular) systems are most often affected.
 Major symptoms include overgrowth of the long bones of the arms and legs, abnormal side-to-side curvature of the spine (scoliosis), indentation or protrusion of the chest wall (pectus deformity), dislocation of the lenses of the eyes (ectopia lentis), nearsightedness (myopia), widening (aneurysm) and tear (dissection) of the main artery that carries blood away from the heart (aorta), floppiness of the mitral valve (mitral valve prolapse) and backward flow of blood through the aortic and mitral valves (aortic and mitral regurgitation).
 The specific symptoms and the severity of Marfan syndrome vary greatly from person to person.
-Marfan syndrome is inherited as an autosomal dominant trait, meaning that only one abnormal copy of the Marfan gene inherited from one parent is sufficient to have the condition.
-Defects or deletions (pathogenic variants) of the fibrillin-1 (FBN1) gene have been shown to cause Marfan syndrome.
+Marfan syndrome is caused by changes (variants) in the fibrillin-1 (FBN1) gene.
+The condition follows an autosomal dominant inheritance pattern, meaning that only one copy of a FBN1 gene variant is sufficient to cause the condition.

 • Next section >